“Is it safe to use hotel WiFi?”

 While hotels may not track your connection intentionally, it is still possible for them to monitor their wireless network.

 The thing is hotel servers aren’t unique — they’re pretty much the same as servers of any other entity.

-This means they also collect log files of your Internet usage and a lot of data pertaining to your digital identity and browsing habits, which isn’t really good for your privacy.
+This means they also collect log files of your Internet usage and a lot of data pertaining to your digital identity and browsing habits.

 On the whole, the log files that the hotel servers keep can reveal the following information about your Internet activities:

 - The exact time when you connected to the Internet